-The EBRD prohibits corrupt, fraudulent, coercive, collusive, obstructive practices, theft and misuse of EBRD’s resources ("Prohibited Practices") in relation to its projects and activities.
+The EBRD prohibits corrupt, fraudulent, coercive, collusive, obstructive practices, theft and misuse of EBRD’s resources or EBRD’s assets ("Prohibited Practices") in relation to its projects and activities.
 The EBRD’s Enforcement Policy and Procedures set forth the policy and procedures for the sanctioning of Prohibited Practices suspected or detected to have occurred in projects financed from the EBRD’s ordinary capital resources, special funds resources or cooperation funds administered by the EBRD.

 The Enforcement Committee is the second tier of the EBRD’s two-tier enforcement process.
 It receives and determines appeals from the Enforcement Commissioner’s decisions and performs such other functions and responsibilities as set forth in the Enforcement Policy and Procedures.
 In accordance with the Enforcement Committee’s Terms of Reference, the Committee decides cases in full or in panels, depending on the complexity and nature of the case.